Blog Post: http://ksuhortnewsletter.org

 There are a number of different designs for garden hoes.
 My favorite three are the traditional, circular and scuffle.
 The traditional hoe is used to chop weeds or to lightly scrape the soil surface to kill weeds that are just emerging.
 Even though it is the most popular garden hoe, it is the one I use the least.

 The scuffle hoe is the most used hoe I own.
-It covers a lot of ground quickly and kills weeds without disturbing the soil as much as other hoes.
-Because little new soil is exposed, it is less likely to bring up weed seed that will then germinate.
+It covers a lot of ground quickly and kills weeds without disturbing the soil as much, so it is less likely to bring up weed seed.
 This type of hoe can be more difficult to find than the traditional hoe and a mail-order company may be needed.
 However, check with your local garden center as they are more likely to carry them than other suppliers.
-There is a company in Kansas that makes these hoes in several different widths as well as a number of other hoe types.
-All are made out of recycled disc blades.
-That company is Prohoe Manufacturing, LLC (https://www.prohoe.com/ ) out of Munden, Kansas.
-Be sure to check with your local garden center as some carry this brand of hoe in stock.
+There is a company, Prohoe Manufacturing, LLC, in Munden, Kansas that makes these hoes in several different widths as well as a number of other hoe types.
+All are made out of recycled disc blades. (https://www.prohoe.com/ )

 The circular hoe is more specialized.
 It features a circular “blade” in which only the bottom is sharpened.
 This allows you to hoe very close to existing plants without harming them as the sides of the circle are dull.
 This one was invented by an Oregon Extension Master Gardener in the late nineties.
 Though short-handled ones are relatively easy to find, the long-handled types are more difficult.
 As a matter of fact, the only source I could find was from Red Pig Tools.
 See https://www.redpigtools.com/Circular-Hoe-Long-Handle_p_1405.html .

-Though these three types are my favorite, don’t be afraid to try other types to see how they work for you.
+Though these three types are my favorite, don’t be afraid to try others to see how they work for you.
 (Ward Upham)

 Begin Rabbit Protection Now